-Guide for the Application for the Foreign Students of Post-graduate Program for Global Human-resources Development(PPGHD) in Graduate School of Agriculture, Saga University
+GUIDE FOR THE APPLICATION FOR THE FOREIGN STUDENTS OF Post-graduate Program for Global Human-resources Development in Graduate School of Agriculture, Saga University

-The Post-graduate Program for Global human-resources Development (PPGHD) in Graduate School of Agriculture provides all lectures, seminars, and internships in English for foreign students.
+The Post-graduate Program for Global Human-resources Development (PPGHD) in Graduate School of Agriculture provides all lectures, seminars, and internships in English for foreign students.
 The PPGHD is an educational course in the Graduate School of Agriculture, Saga University, in order to bring up global researchers and/or engineers who will contribute to the agricultural sciences.
 This is a call for application to a two-year Master Course starting from April, 2023.

 Education and research in agricultural sciences should be conducted from comprehensive and global viewpoints.
 Expertise on agriculture is important for the production of food and biological resources.
-The synthesis of agricultural expertise is indispensable for understanding and solving the problems posed by the impact of human activities on the global environment and on all living things, including humans.
+The synthesis of agricultural expertise is indispensable for understanding and solving the problems caused by the impact of human activities on the global environment and on all living things, including humans.
 This special course is geared to international students, so that they will be able to acquire agricultural knowledge and enhance their ability of logical thinking, in the hope that their knowledge and ability will be useful for generating clear insights on agricultural issues from comprehensive global viewpoints after they return to home countries.

 In the Master Course program of the PPGHD, education and research guidance of the fields are given by the department of Biological Resource Sciences in the Graduate School of Agriculture.
-Applicants should decide the research fields and choose prospective relevant supervisor(s) appearing on the List of Academic Staffs.
+Applicants should decide the research fields and choose prospective relevant supervisor(s) appearing on the list of Academic Staffs.

 Students who complete the Master Course program of the PPGHD are granted the degree of Master of Agriculture.
-The month of entrance is April, 2023 and the applicants can enter the PPGHD course after completing their Bachelor Course program in their country.
+The month of entrance is April, 2023 and the applicants can enter the PPGHD course after completing their Bachelor Course program.